 Guess I’ll get to work.

-Update: after further research, I decided to publish my novel as a serial (just like Alexandre Dumas) using Substack.
+Update: As an experiment, I decided to publish my gothic novel as a serial (just like Alexandre Dumas) using Substack.
 You can learn more about that here and you can subscribe here:

 Another well-written and researched piece.
 A few things from my own experiences...and keep in mind that I would be considered an outlier - but my success should provide hope because when I started out I had no audience and I'm now very successful.

 1. Like Wier, I started out self, then signed with the traditional houses,but unlike him, I'm now back to self.
 Why?
 More money and greater control.
 I make about 2.5x more from my self-published books than I do from my traditionally published ones, and that's largely due to earning MUCH more on each individual sale.